74. The OG of career change: From Accountant to Mindfulness Consultant, plus a 10-min meditation for job-hunters - featuring Ilana Kosakiewicz.

 - Get help: If you are planning to have your own business, small things and tasks build up for you to do, and eventually, it will take you away from the heart of your business.
 As much as you love your new business, doing too many things will burn you out.
 Budget for and learn to outsource tasks and responsibilities.
 It's possible to hire freelancers to help you with the daily tasks that you can delegate or specific technical projects to have more time for more important things.

 - Transition slowly: Starting a new business can be very stressful.
-Transition slowly, if you can still stay at your current work, stay and do the business part-time.
+If you can still stay at your current work, transition slowly, visit and do part-time business.
 Eventually, when your business starts making you money, or you have savings to keep you afloat for a time, then you can quit your job.

 - Enroll in incubator or validator program: Universities offer entrepreneurial programs for free for their students and alumni.
 This can be a great option if you have a business idea and you're not sure if it's going to work.
 Links for these programs are listed below.